Urapolku-fi/Urapolku.fi-Virallinen/README.md

 ## Continuous Integration and Continuous Deployment (CI/CD)

 We utilize GitHub Actions for our CI/CD pipelines.
-For more details, check the `.github/workflows` directory in this repository..
+For more details, check the `.github/workflows` directory in this repository.

 ## Acknowledgments

-Special thanks to all contributors and team members who have been a part of this project..
+Special thanks to all contributors and team members who have been a part of this project.